Lady Bird (film): Filming

-Principal photography was scheduled to begin in March 2016 but was delayed to August, due to Ronan's commitments to a performance of Arthur Miller's The Crucible.
+Principal photography was scheduled to begin in March 2016, but was delayed to August because of Ronan's commitments to a Broadway production of The Crucible.
 Filming began in Sacramento, California on August 30, 2016, for one week.
 Five weeks were spent on location in Los Angeles, with additional shooting in New York City, and filming wrapped on October 1, 2016.
 Originally, Gerwig wanted to shoot the film on Super 16 film, but due to budget constraints, she ultimately shot on the Arri Alexa Mini.
 In post-production, the filmmakers emphasized digital noise, to create the effect of a copy of a photograph.

-Ronan dyed her hair red for the role and did not wear makeup to cover her acne.
-Of her decision, Ronan has said she saw the film as "an opportunity to let a teenager's face in a movie actually look like a teenager's face in real life".
+Ronan dyed her hair red for the role and did not wear makeup to cover her acne, viewing the film as "an opportunity to let a teenager's face in a movie actually look like a teenager's face in real life".
 To put the cast and crew at ease by knowing exactly how the day would run, Gerwig, using a technique she learned from filmmaker Rebecca Miller, arrived an hour before everyone else.
-She also banned cellphones on the set, which was a policy she borrowed from her partner, filmmaker Noah Baumbach.
+She also banned cell phones on the set, which was a policy she borrowed from her partner, filmmaker Noah Baumbach.

+Music

 Release

 In July 2017, A24 acquired worldwide distribution rights to the film.
 The film had its world premiere at the Telluride Film Festival on September 1, 2017, and screened at the Toronto International Film Festival on September 8, 2017, and at the New York Film Festival on October 8, 2017.
 Focus Features acquired international distribution rights to the film.
 It was released theatrically in the United States on November 3, 2017, in the United Kingdom on February 16, 2018, and in Ireland on February 23, 2018.